HopStart: Hopkins New Venture Challenge

 Hosted by the Center for Leadership Education, HopStart: Hopkins New Venture Challenge (formerly the JHU Business Plan Competition) is an annual competition that challenges Johns Hopkins students to develop a business plan around a novel idea and pitch their plan to industry leaders.

 Throughout two stages of competition held during the spring of each year, students build an understanding of their target market and competitors, craft an effective market entry strategy, and present their plans to industry professionals and venture capitalists on competition day.

-Hosted annually on the JHU Homewood campus (virtually since spring 2020), the competition has grown over the last twenty years to draw teams from all divisions of the university.
-The 2021 competition saw over 150 competitors and 70 teams, all vying for a combined $40,000 in prizes.
+Hosted annually on the JHU Homewood campus (virtually in 2020-2022), the competition has grown over the last twenty years to draw teams from all divisions of the university.
+The 2022 competition saw over 150 competitors and 70 teams, all vying for a combined $45,000 in prizes.
 In addition to business plan development experience and prize money, HopStart also provides competitors with valuable mentorship and networking opportunities with industry leaders.
 During Stage 1 of the competition, teams are matched with mentors who provide feedback and guidance as teams develop their plans.
 Many competitors have found this direct mentorship to be a highlight of competing.
 To learn more about the stages of competition, visit our competition instructions.

 The competition showcases the talent of students as they present business plans developed over the course of the year.
 Students walk away from the competition with: